[authors: Wayne A. Wald

 • Foreign private issuers that disclose in their annual reports the reasons why they do not have an independent compensation committee.

-The rule also authorizes exchanges to exempt a particular relationship from the compensation committee independence requirements as each exchange determines is appropriate, taking into consideration the size of the issuer and other relevant factors.
+The final SEC rules also authorized national securities exchanges to exempt a particular relationship from the compensation committee independence requirements as each exchange determines is appropriate, taking into consideration the size of the issuer and other relevant factors.

 What Companies Should Do Now

-New exchange listing standards will likely be effective for the 2013 proxy season.
-Companies listed on national securities exchanges should reevaluate the independence of their compensation committee members and compensation advisers in light of the new rules.
-Companies should consider whether changes to the composition of their compensation committee may be necessary once the final exchange listing standards are adopted and become effective.
-Companies will also need to develop or modify procedures to determine relationships between issuers and compensation committee members and compensation advisers, including modifications to director and officer questionnaires.
-Companies should also develop procedures to identify conflicts of interest between issuers and compensation advisers, including with the use of a questionnaire that includes the six independence factors mentioned above.
-Companies should also review their existing compensation committee charter to determine if modifications may be required to the charter.
+Listed companies should reevaluate the independence of their compensation committee members and compensation advisers in light of the new rules.
+Listed companies should consider whether changes to the composition of their compensation committee may be necessary once the final NYSE and NASDAQ listing standards are adopted and become effective.
+Listed companies will also need to develop or modify procedures to determine relationships between issuers and compensation committee members and compensation advisers, including modifications to director and officer questionnaires.
+Listed companies should also develop procedures to identify conflicts of interest between issuers and compensation advisers, including with the use of a questionnaire that includes the six independence factors mentioned above.
+Listed companies should also review their existing compensation committee charter to determine if modifications may be required to the charter.
+In most instances, some modification will be necessary to a compensation committee charter.
+Listed companies without compensation committee charters that are listed on NASDAQ should approve a charter prior to the implementation deadlines.